 Instructions

-Making the meatballs:
+Making the meatballs

-- Form equal size balls.
+- Form equal size balls and keep aside covered.

-Making the sauce:
+Making the tomato sauce

 - In a pan, add olive oil and onion.
 Sauté onion until translucent.
+Add the garlic and cook for a few seconds.

 Maureen | Orgasmic Chef